 In reality, costs depend on ingredient choices.
 When planned carefully, homemade feeding can be comparable to premium packaged foods.

-Additionally, for a benefit-focused overview, read 5 Reasons to Switch to Homemade Puppy Food.
+If you want a faster, skimmable summary, read 5 Reasons to Switch to Homemade Puppy Food.

-Finally, for a rankings-style comparison angle, see Homemade Puppy Food Ranks #1: The Healthy Choice For Puppies.
+For a separate rankings-style angle, see Homemade Puppy Food Ranks #1: The Healthy Choice For Puppies.